ucshadow/foodShop/README.md

 ##### Discounts of the day

 Shows discounted items for that day (or for the time interval set).
-If it's set to automanager, it auto updates to a given interval.
+If it is set to automanager, it auto updates to a given interval.
 The settings can be modified by an admin in the admin pannel for discounts.